danilo-dessi/skg/README.md

 ## Repository Description

-- **data-preparation/** contains the scripts used to mode the data downloaded from MAG dataset about the Semantic Web into a format that can be mined by the Luan Yi et al. tool.
+- **data-preparation/** contains the scripts used to model the data downloaded from MAG dataset about the Semantic Web into a format that can be mined by the Luan Yi et al. tool.

--
+- **luanyi-extractor/** contains the scripts we have changed from the original project for adapting the Luan Yi et al. tool to our data. (**ATTENTION**: they have to be copied into the Luan Yi et al. project after that it works and its models have been built.)

+- **cso-openie-extractor/** contains the scripts that have been used to enrich the Luan Yi et al. result wirh CSO topics and OpenIE relations.

+- **skg-generator/** contains the scripts for performing the verb window heuristic, the scripts for performing all operations to clean entities and relations and making triples.
+Its final step is the generation of our output.

+- **evalution/** contains the scripts we used to generate the sample of triples about the semntic web and evaluate our approach.

 ## Usage
-Please follow this guide to run the code and get results.
-You can also use the pipeline_runner.sh for running the whole pipeline at once on your own data.
+Please follow this guide to run the code and reproduce our results.

 ### Downloads
 1. Clone the repository on your local environment
 2. Download the Stanford Core NLP moduels from https://stanfordnlp.github.io/CoreNLP/ and put it under skg/.
 3. Download the Luan Yi et al.'s tool from the repository https://bitbucket.org/luanyi/scierc/src/master/ and put it under luanyi-extractor/.
 Follow the instruction in that repository to verify that all libraries have been installed, train the model on their data, and check if the tool correctly works.
-We used their scientific_best_ner model.
+As model we used their scientific_best_ner model.

 ### Data preparation
 1. Go to the directory data-preparation.
 It contains the abstracts coming from the MAG datasets, a script to parse them and produce the input files that will be fed to the Luan Yi et al.'s tool.